Hillsboro School District: Groner

 Originally the only school in the independent Groner School District, the school opened in 1949 and was merged into the Hillsboro district in 1996.
-The Groner district was created by a merger of the schools for the communities of Midway, Jacktown, and Mountainside south of Hillsboro in 1946.
+The Groner district was created by a merger of the schools for the communities of Midway, Jacktown, Mountainside, and Groner south of Hillsboro in 1946.
 The current school consists of three single-story structures, with one also having a basement, and two having a brick veneer.
 In all, the school has 32402 ft2 of space.

 Part of the enrollment area of the school was proposed to be transferred to the Beaverton School District in 2010.
 Located in the community of Scholls along Oregon Route 210, Groner has 204 students (as of the 2019-20 school year), known as the Grizzlies.
 In 2015, the district converted Groner to a K-8 school that started with the 2015-2016 school year.